Channels

 Supported features

-Text messages Image attachments Audio attachments Typing indicators Message editing Message deletion Guild + DM support Sender allowlist
+Text messages Image attachments Audio attachments PDF/document downloads Typing indicators Message editing Message deletion Guild + DM support Interactive buttons (action rows) Mention-only group filtering Sender allowlist DM policy (pairing)

 💼Slack